What is a "bank" and why is it important?

 The player allocates $500 per month:

-- Uses only one bonus with a ≤ x30 vager
+- Uses only one bonus with a ≤ x30 wager

-- He has a diary and a limit on withdrawal
+- He has a diary and a withdrawal limit

 This approach is a sign of a mature and disciplined player.